AndreiChertkov/teneva_bm/README.md

 - `bm.set_grid_kind(kind)` - by default, we use the Chebyshev grid (`kind = 'cheb'`), but you can alternatively set it manually to use a uniform grid (`kind = 'uni'`).

+- `bm.set_constr(penalty=1.E+42, eps=1.E-16, with_amplitude=True)` - if the benchmark has a constraint, then using this function you can set a `penalty` (for the requested points that do not satisfy the constraint, the value `penalty * constraint_value` will be returned) and a `eps` (threshold value to check that the constraint has been fulfilled).
+Note that we set the constraints as a function (`bm._c`) that returns the value `constraint_value` (amplitude) of the constraint, and if the constraint is met, then the value must be non-positive, otherwise, the objective function is not calculated and a value proportional to the amplitude of the constraint is returned (if you disable flag `with_amplitude`, then just the value of the penalty will be returned).

 - `bm.set_max(i, x, y)` - if necessary, you can manually set the multi-index, the corresponding continuous point (for benchmarks , which relate to functions of a continuous argument), and the corresponding value for the exact global maximum of the function.
 The corresponding values will be further available in the benchmark as `bm.i_max_real`, `bm.x_max_real` and `bm.y_max_real` respectively.
 When the benchmark is initialized, this function is called automatically if the optimum is known.

 - `bm.set_min(i, x, y)` - the same as in the previous point, but for the global minimum.